adimian/kova/kova-docs/docs/router.md

         logger.warning("Unable to reply")

 ````

 This router listens on the `*.echo` queue.
 It will receive an EchoRequest and if the message needs a Reply will answer with an EchoResponse.
+The echo function will be called everytime a message is processed on the `*.echo` queue.